cleph01/charlesmontoya/blogposts/how-poker-can-help-your-personal-development.md

 ![Poker](/assets/images/blog/poker_tell.jpg)

+## What does Yawning have to do with Poker? 🃏

-They both share this concept of a “tell” 🤫🃏.
+They both share this concept of a “tell” 🤫.

 ## Discovering a Psychological "Tell" at the Scientology Center 🕵️‍♂️